hiik3n/RubyonRails_myBlog/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Search function so it don't care about uppercase or lowercase
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: